nicolasdao/google-cloud-tasks/README.md

 7. Save that JSON key into a `service-account.json` file.
 Make sure it is located under a path that is accessible to your app (the root folder usually).

 8. Add a `location_id` property into that `service-account.json` file.
 That property should contain the location of your App Engine.
-Because the Google Cloud Tasks API is currently in beta, only the following locations are available (as of Oct 2018):
+Because the Google Cloud Tasks API is currently in beta, only the regions described in regions described in the [Annexes](#annexes)/[Available Regions](#available-regions) are available.
-	- `us-central1`
-	- `us-east1`
-	- `europe-west1`
-	- `asia-northeast1`

 ## Show Me The Code